jlpteaching/ECS154B/lab1/lab1.md

 However, we will not support this.
 We will give priority to all other questions on Piazza and in office hours before we help you get set up without using the Singularity container.

-#### Common vagrant problems
+#### Common Vagrant problems

-- On Windows, if you receive an error saying that ssh cannot establish a connection, you may need to enable virtualization in your BIOS.
+- On Windows, if you receive an error saying that SSH cannot establish a connection, you may need to enable virtualization in your BIOS.

-### Using scala, sbt, etc.
+### Using Scala, sbt, etc.

-- How to use the sbt repl interface
+- How to use the sbt REPL interface
 - Run tests, main, etc.

-To start sbt in the REPL (Read-eval-print loop), run the following code in the base DINO directory.
+To start sbt in the REPL (Read-Eval-Print Loop), run the following code in the base DINO directory.

 ```
 singularity run library://jlowepower/default/dinocpu